Work In Europe On Your Own Terms

 Theoretically yes, but realistically, this is not something to rely on.
 While we do provide every teacher with resources to begin connecting with potential schools before arrival, schools obviously will prioritize candidates who are currently in the country.
 Many will want to meet you in-person for an interview or demo class before formally offering you a position.
 This is especially true for schools in big cities, and for less experienced teachers, but less so for schools in smaller cities which are often more willing to hire a teacher from overseas.

 If being completely by yourself when when searching for jobs after landing in Poland is something that scares you, this may not be the right program for you.
-We recommend you opt for our Insured Teacher Package, which include personalized assistance and a job guarantee.
+We recommend you opt for our Arrival Support Package, which include personalized assistance to help you quickly find a job.
 Feel free to apply to our Internship Programs if you’d feel more comfortable having a guaranteed job before embarking on your travels.

 If being accepted doesn't guarantee me a job, why is your criteria so high?

 Being accepted as a Wizard means that you are part of our community.
 As a teaching community, we pride ourselves on being made up of 100% top quality English teachers.
 It also means that we will be sending you forward to our partner schools, arranging a work visa on your behalf, and providing you with an enormous amount of support free of charge in addition to our option paid services.
 Similar companies in Europe charge hundreds, or even thousands of dollars for services like ours.
-We provide these services free of charge to teachers we firmly believe will have no problem finding work as an English Wizard and representing the English Wizards community in a positive light.
+We provide these services for a fraction of the cost that most programs charge to teachers we firmly believe will have no problem finding work as an English Wizard and representing the English Wizards community in a positive light.

 Can I apply alongside a friend or partner?

 Absolutely!
-We have many couples and groups of friends that come on our Freelance Teaching Program.
+We have many couples and groups of friends that come on our Freelance Program.

 I am currently traveling/working/studying abroad!
 Can I become a Wizard and start working without having to go home first?

 Absolutely!
 We love seeing applications from future Wizards who have already made the jump into life overseas.
 However, if you are not an EU citizen, you may not be able to get a visa before you arrive, as it is not always possible to obtain a Polish visa in a third country.
-Instead, you may have to come to Poland without a visa and apply for a Residence Permit at the Immigration Office.
+Please check with the Polish embassy in the country you’re in to see if it will be possible to obtain a visa without going home.

 What are my odds of being accepted if I am not a native English speaker?